Chief Ombudsman to investigate Julie Anne Genter's secret letter

 The Chief Ombudsman has launched an investigation into Julie Anne Genter's refusal to release the letter she penned over a $6.4b Wellington transport project.

-The Associate Transport Minister will also be looking to spruce up her stationary to avoid confusion over whether she's corresponding in her ministerial capacity or as a transport spokesperson for the Green Party.
+The Associate Transport Minister will also be looking to spruce up her stationery to avoid confusion over whether she's corresponding in her ministerial capacity or as a transport spokesperson for the Green Party.

 The letter Genter sent to Transport Minister Phil Twyford in March this year regarding Let's Get Wellington Moving has landed in the House again this week.